 Also, in the beginning of the movie, he says discipline is one of the two things he believes in (the other being The Bible).
 His very undisciplined ranting shows just how much Andy's disappearance has shaken him.

 Minor one: Tommy Williams is a stereotypical 1950s greaser in 1965.
 Little late for that, right?
 But since he's spent so much time in and out of prison, he's actually several years behind.
 (And if he'd stayed longer, he might have even gotten like Brooks...)

 There are two Bible verses that relate to the relationship between Andy and Warden Norton.
-During their initial meeting Andy acknowledges Norton's authority quoting Mark, "Therefore stay awake—for you do not know when the master of the house will come."
-Naturally the servants of a house should be wary of the judgement of their master who can punishment them at any time.
+During their initial meeting Andy acknowledges Norton's authority quoting Mark, "Therefore stay awake — for you do not know when the master of the house will come."
+Naturally the servants of a house should be wary of the judgement of their master who can deal out their punishment at any time.
 However the Bible also reminds the master of the house that he is not invincible and that he should be wary of thieves, "But be sure of this, that if the head of the house had known at what hour the thief was coming, he would not have allowed his house to be broken into."
-Fittingly Andy poses as Norton's servant for years while he secretly acts as an undercover thief, and this is ultimately what leads to Norton's undoing in that he trusted Andy too much and did not anticipate the hour of the arrival of the thief.
+Fittingly Andy poses as Norton's servant for years while he secretly acts as an undercover thief, and this is ultimately what leads to Norton's undoing in that he trusted Andy too much and did not anticipate the hour of the thief's arrival.

 How do you suppose Andy put the poster of Raquel Welch back after he had crawled head-first through the hole behind it?